okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/core-okta-api/index.md

 ### Hypermedia

 Objects in the Okta API use hypermedia for discoverability.
-Hypermedia enables API clients to navigate objects by following links like a web browser instead of hard-coding URLs in your application.
+Hypermedia enables API clients to navigate objects by following links like a web browser instead of hard-coding URLs in your app.
 Links are identified by link relations that are named keys.
 Link relations describe what objects are available and how API clients can interact with them.
 Each object may publish a set of link relationships based on the state of the object.
-For example, the status of a user in the [User API](/docs/reference/api/users/#links-object) governs which lifecycle operations are permitted.
+For example, the status of a user in the [User API](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/User/) governs which lifecycle operations are permitted.
 Only the permitted operations are published as lifecycle operations.

 The Okta API incorporates [JSON Hypertext Application Language](https://datatracker.ietf.org/doc/html/draft-kelly-json-hal-06) or HAL format as the foundation for hypermedia discoverability.
 HAL provides a set of conventions for expressing hyperlinks in JSON responses that represent two simple concepts: Resources and Links.